poepoe3060/Data_Analysis_with_Python/README.md

 # Data_Analysis_with_Python
-testing and training Data Analysis with Python
+learning, testing, training and some Projects for 'Data Analysis with Python' Course